BorgwardtLab/GNNsCanCountSubstructures/README.md

 Message passing graph neural networks (GNNs) are known to have limited expressive power in their ability to distinguish some non-isomorphic graphs.
 Because of this, it is well known that they are unable to detect or count arbitrary graph substructures (i.e., solving the subgraph isomorphism problem), a task that is of great importance for several types of graph-structured data.
 However, we observe that GNNs are in fact able to count graph patterns quite accurately across several real-world graph datasets.
-Motivated by this observation, we provide an analysis of the subgraph-counting capabilities of GNNs beyond the worst case, deriving several sufficient conditions for GNNs to be able to count subgraphs and, more importantly, to be able to \textit{sample-efficiently learn} to count subgraphs.
+Motivated by this observation, we provide an analysis of the subgraph-counting capabilities of GNNs beyond the worst case, deriving several sufficient conditions for GNNs to be able to count subgraphs and, more importantly, to be able to _sample-efficiently learn_ to count subgraphs.
 Moreover, we develop novel dynamic programming algorithms for solving the subgraph isomorphism problem on restricted classes of pattern and target graphs, and show that message-passing GNNs can efficiently simulate these dynamic programs.

 ### Citing our work